metasys-server/api-docs/README.md

 ### Pull Requests

-When a pull request is submitted, TeamCity will automagically generate a full documentation preview which can be shown to reviewers before merging in the changes.
+When a pull request is submitted, CircleCI will automagically generate a full documentation preview which can be shown to reviewers before merging in the changes.

-The preview can be accessed via the "API Preview" tab when viewing the build in TeamCity.
+The preview can be accessed via the "Artifacts" tab when viewing the build in CircleCI and clicking on the index.html file.